Johanna-Ezedinma/Emergency-Operations-and-Patients-Flow-Analytics/README.md

 ---

-### Page 2 Operations: Diagnosing the Care Pathway
+### The Operations: Diagnosing the Care Pathway

 **Question answered:** Why are these hospitals under pressure, and at which stage of the patient journey does it actually happen?

-**Key insight:** Staffing stress alone doesn't predict who waits longest, Leeds General sits under Moderate stress with the network's longest wait (107 mins), while Nuffield Health shows Low stress can still coincide with high overall network pressure.
+**Key insight:** Staffing stress alone doesn't predict who waits longest.
+Leeds General sits under Moderate stress with the network's longest wait (107 mins), while Nuffield Health shows Low stress can still coincide with high overall network pressure.
 University College London moves patients through fastest overall (93 mins).
-Severity 1 (Immediate) patients wait 50 minutes at triage, only 36 minutes faster than Severity 5 (Non-Urgent) patients at 14 minutes the triage queue isn't prioritising by urgency.
+Severity 1 (Immediate) patients wait 50
+minutes at triage, only 36 minutes faster than Severity 5 (Non-Urgent) patients at 14 minutes the triage queue isn't prioritising by urgency.
 The afternoon shift carries both the highest overtime and the highest burnout of any shift in the network.

 **Recommendation:** These are the mechanisms behind Page 1's pressure.
 The next